Set Current Location

 For many people, the former Hotel Rafael, run by the Mandarin Oriental chain since 2000, is the best hotel in the city.
 Having said that, it is considerably smaller, more exclusive and dearer than other top-notch hotels.
 Its location in a tranquil part of the city center is not the finest of addresses, but it is nevertheless peaceful and very central, with the National Theatre, Schauspielhaus and Marienplatz only a few minutes walk away.
 Voted by none other than Travel+Leisure magazine as one of the top hotels of the world, the Mandarin blends elegant Oriental-style architecture and elements with a Neo-Renaissance theme to give its residents a one of a kind experience.
 The hotel offers some of the best views of the city and the German Alps from its top floor rooms and suites, which can only be topped by its legendary service- offering people some of the best gourmet cuisine, best wines, facilities like yoga classes and sauna to name just a few.
 Amour Fou Spa de Beauté, the hotel's spa is a luxurious establisment that will pamper and rejuvenate you completely, while the hotel's restaurant, Mark's, serves excellent haute cuisine.

-Within the fairy-tale structure of the Old Town Hall, teddy bears, puppets, miniature cars and train sets - plus all the other toys you could conceivably imagine - await the attention of curious visitors.
-Located in the heart of the old city, the Toy Museum is popular with both children and adults.
-The permanent exhibition at the museum features a display of toys from 1780 to the present day.
-The museum also puts on temporary exhibitions.
+Within the fairy-tale structure of the Spielzeugmuseum, teddy bears, puppets, miniature cars, and train sets, plus all the other toys you could conceivably imagine, await the attention of curious visitors.
+Located in the heart of the old city, the Toy Museum is popular with both children and adults, with the permanent exhibition featuring toys from 1780 to the present day.

 Ideally located in Munich's city center just blocks from Marienplatz, this luxurious, family-run hotel has been providing the highest quality of service and hospitality for over 100 years.
 The building itself was constructed in 1490 and holds an enormous amount of history and character.
 Hotel Torbrau is perfect for business or pleasure with its mix of the traditional and contemporary.